Are you familiar with these murderers and famous serial killers in Colorado?

 Minutes before his 1989 execution, Bundy confessed to killing Denise Lynn Oliverson, a Grand Junction woman who went missing in April 1975.

-Though she was never found, Bundy claimed he killed her and threw her body into the Colorado River.
+Though she was never found, serial killer Ted Bundy claimed he killed her and threw her body into the Colorado River.

 Chris Watts

-Chris Watts isn't a serial killer but committed one of the most notorious, cold-blooded murders in the history of Colorado.
+Chris Watts isn't a serial killer, but he committed one of the most notorious, cold-blooded murders in the history of Colorado.
 On August 13, 2018, Chris's pregnant wife Shanann returned from a business trip where Chris strangled her in their home.

 He buried Shanann in a shallow grave at his employer's remote oil-storage site, then strangled his two daughters and threw their bodies into the oil tanks.